Brad Jacobs, Canada falls to Scotland in semifinal, will take on China in third-place game at worlds | TSN

 Mouat was forced to one in the eighth, giving Scotland a 5-4 lead but returning the hammer to Canada.
 A blank set up the dramatics in the 10th end.

-Xu qualified for the semifinal with an 8-7 victory win over Norway's Magnus Ramsfjell.
+Both teams were under time pressure.
+Only 10 seconds remained on the clock when Jacobs made his final throw.

+"We almost had them," said Hebert.
+"We just kind of pinched a little bit there at the end for time.
+We kind of had to rush a couple shots and calls."

-Canada hasn't won world men's gold since Brad Gushue was victorious in Edmonton in 2017.
+Canada hasn't won world men's gold since Gushue was victorious in Edmonton in 2017.

+"I'm disappointed, but I'm not disappointed in the way we played," Hebert said.
+"Two of the best teams in the world duking it out.

 This report by The Canadian Press was first published April 5, 2025.